-This air fryer tuna steak recipe will quickly be added to your rotation of easy, low carb and keto options of delicious meals.
+This air fryer tuna steak recipe will quickly be added to your rotation of easy, healthy meals for busy weeknights.
 There is minimal prep involved and the tuna cooks in under 5 minutes.
-Add a squeeze of lemon and this flavorful tomato relish and you will love every bite!
+Add a squeeze of lemon juice and this flavorful tomato relish and you will love every bite!

 Why these tuna steaks are so good....

 - The tuna needs minimal prep; no marinating, just some olive oil and seasoning.

-- It is healthy protein and very low carb seafood.
+- It is an excellent source of protein and very low carb seafood.

 - Your air fryer, with or without a grill insert, only takes minutes to cook fish.
 For other quick cooking fish recipes, try my Air Fryer Crispy Crab Cakes, Blackened Swordfish or Broiled Scallops.

 - Cooking from frozen only takes an extra minute or two, depending on how rare you like your tuna.

 - Just add a vegetable or salad and dinner is ready in about 15 minutes.
 Butter Lettuce Salad or Marinated Asparagus would be delicious with this meal.

-- This recipe uses frozen ahi tuna steaks.
+- This recipe uses frozen ahi tuna steak.
 Also known as yellowfin tuna, it is a healthy, lean source of protein, rich in vitamins and omega 3 fatty acids.

-- It is a mild, sweeter flavor of fish that takes on many different flavors like blackened seasonings or marinades.
+- It has a mild flavor that takes on many other flavors like blackened seasonings or marinades.

 - Preheat air fryer at 375°F for 5 minutes.